Securitybits-io/blog.securitybits.io/_posts/2022-02-14-securityaudit-of-an-open-source-project-takserver.md

 ---
+layout: post
+current: post
+cover: assets/images/posts/2022/02/securityaudit-of-an-open-source-project-takserver/banner.jpg
+logo: assets/images/posts/2022/02/securityaudit-of-an-open-source-project-takserver/thumbnail.jpg
+navigation: True
 title: 'Securityaudit of an OpenSource Software: FreeTAKServer'
 date: 2022-02-14
-thumbnailImagePosition: left
-thumbnailImage: /img/posts/2022/02/securityaudit-of-an-open-source-project-takserver/thumbnail.jpg
-coverImage: /img/posts/2022/02/securityaudit-of-an-open-source-project-takserver/banner.jpg
-coversize: partial
-coverMeta: out
-metaAlignment: center
-clearReading: true
-categories:
-- Opensource
+tags:
   - pentest
-tags:
-- freetakserver
-- atak
-- takserver
   - security
-- pentest
-showTags: false
-showPagination: true
-showSocial: true
-showDate: true
-comments: false
-summary: "The parrot is not dead, its RESTing"
+class: post-template
+subclass: 'post'
+author: christoffer
 ---

+> The parrot is not dead, its RESTing

-> A colleague and I decided to have a look at a open-source project called [FreeTAKServer](https://github.com/FreeTAKTeam/FreeTakServer) and its frontend [FreeTAKServer-UI](https://github.com/FreeTAKTeam/UI).
+A colleague and I decided to have a look at a open-source project called [FreeTAKServer](https://github.com/FreeTAKTeam/FreeTakServer) and its frontend [FreeTAKServer-UI](https://github.com/FreeTAKTeam/UI).
 Mostly for fun, but there's always bugs to be had!

 ## What is FreeTAKServer